Wilbur Fire 41% contained as firefighters continue working two fires near Grand Canyon

 The Hull Fire, near Lower Hull Tank and Hull Cabin along the Kaibab National Forest and Grand Canyon National Park boundary, is 356 acres.

-Both fires are being used by fire officials to improve forest health and reduce the risk of catastrophic wildfire in a similar way to how the Coconino National Forest has utilized several fires this summer, including the Wilbur Fire.
+Both are being used by fire officials to improve forest health and reduce the risk of catastrophic wildfire in a similar way to how the Coconino National Forest has utilized several fires this spring, including the Wilbur Fire.

+Crews on the scene of both blazes are patrolling, collecting data on fire behavior and on-the-ground conditions, and preparing roads and other natural control features by clearing any brush and burning areas to create perimeters around the fires, officials said.

 People are also reading…